deepak-mane/deepak-mane.github.io/Meaningful_Articles.md

 25. Get a journal and write in it at home.
 When you start a new job, you’re immersed in a new and different environment.
 Your senses are wide open then.
 Write down your impressions.
 They will serve you later!

 Have a great time in the new job and keep growing your flame!

+# 7 Ways To Make Your Manager Your Biggest Fan
+There are behaviors that some people like, and seek to emulate, that are simultaneously hated by others.
+I first started to realize this in high school, when boys tended to like some of my behaviors while girls found them crude.
+These lessons helped me discover which behaviors are socially acceptable while in my youth.
+In a similar vein, employees can benefit from knowing the behaviors their manager values most.

+Managers typically want their employees to be effective at everything.
+To identify the behaviors that influence them the most, I first looked at a Zenger Folkman dataset of 58,415 leaders.
+Next, I selected those who had the largest positive difference between how their manager rated them, and how peers and direct reports rated them.
+I then separated them into two groups: those the manager rated more positively, and those the manager rated more negatively.
+This analysis revealed some common key issues that tend to be hot buttons for managers.
+The following seven behaviors are those that managers value most:

+1. Strategic Perspective.
+Many people think it’s the manager’s responsibility to be clear about the strategy of the organization—setting a strategic direction is not part of most people’s job description.
+However, managers want direct reports to have strategic perspective before they are required to use it in their job.
+At Zenger Folkman, we have found that this is the largest skill gap for those rated as having high potential.
+Do you have a clear perspective about the big picture vision for your organization, while also knowing how your role helps bring about that vision?
+One way to demonstrate your strategic perspective is to help others clarify and understand the vision.

+2. Be A Champion Of Change.
+Managers need people to accept change, and are often frustrated by those who resist it.
+Have the courage to try new things—managers know that mistakes may be made when adapting to changing processes.
+Challenge some of the standard approaches and independently look for a better way forward.

+3. Keep Your Manager Informed.
+Managers need to be well informed about their employees’ work and potential problems that may exist.
+Imagine your manager is discussing a project you are working on with their boss.
+When asked about your project, your manager boldly says, “Everything is great!”
+In reality, you had encountered a problem but did not share it with your manager in case it made you look incompetent.
+The problem with this omission is that now your manager looks incompetent—and it’s your fault.
+Providing your manager with quick progress reports will have a lasting impact on creating a positive relationship.

+4. Show Some Energy And Be An Inspiration.
+Mood matters a lot at work.
+Just like the flu, the mood can spread to others—research has shown that even a person’s happiness is contagious.
+Cynics or pessimists are less likable.
+If you complain about having extra work to do, then chances are you are not your manager’s favorite direct report.
+If you are overwhelmed with work it is often because your boss has given you a stretch goal, which should be viewed positively!

+5. Take Initiative And Deliver On Your Commitments.
+Be the direct report that sees the mess and cleans it up.
+When there is an unexpected problem, fix it.
+When you are behind schedule on your work, stay late and catch up.
+Be willing to move mountains to deliver on commitments.
+Managers love direct reports who take initiative, and become frustrated when they must point out every mess and problem.

+6. Be A Problem Solver.
+When some people encounter a problem, they stop what they were doing and take the problem to their manager to solve.
+Managers love direct reports that can anticipate potential problems.
+Researchers have found that if people take some time to consider what might go wrong with a project, they are very good at anticipating and avoiding problems.
+When you encounter a problem, come up with potential solutions before taking it to your manager.

+7. Be A Trusted Team Member.
+Have you ever been part of a team where you loved to come to work, enjoyed being with your fellow team members, and the team was highly productive?
+Conversely, have you ever been part of a team where you hated coming to work, there was conflict, and it was hard to get work accomplished?
+One of the most challenging aspects of your manager’s job is resolving conflict between team members.
+If you have constant problems with your colleagues, chances are your manager does not like you.
+Be a team member who pulls the team together, not apart.

+As you read through the list, you may have identified one to two items you could do to make your manager your biggest fan.
+Write them down and generate a goal.
+Set an appointment with yourself once a week to review your progress.
+Identify people who seem to be talented in those areas and ask them for some coaching.
+It takes time and reminders to break bad habits, but as your abilities in these areas strengthen, so will your relationship with your manager.